HLMQA/HLMQA.github.io/_posts/2014-3-8-NAHR-from-text-to-graph.md

 ## Design choices

+Starting from our discussions with our users as well as a lot of reading, we were able to identify a number of tasks, and from then on could extract a list of needs our tool needed to answer.
+We were then able to make a few design choices and to come up with concepts that tell the story of this community.
+Here are some of them:

 **(a) Time sewn into a graph:**	Family trees are great for showing genealogy, but they don't really show time.
 The contemporaneity of persons and evolving nature of links do are usually visible in such visualizations.
 Through interaction, we went for a user-controlled vision of time that shows the family tree as it is at first, but also shows what is true at each moment in time.
 This approach recognizes the fact that family and community dynamics are just that, dynamic, and there is no ultimate true form of a family tree but a sequence of truths over time.